Pitt Rivers Museum

 Dimensions: 14.5 x 9 x 1.3cm

-Shipping to United States of America is currently suspended for the foreseeable future.
+Shipping to United States of America is now available

 Our Pickup service is a convenient way for you to order online and collect your purchase in person at the Museum.
 Simply select the Pickup option at checkout.

-The Online Shop team operates between Monday-Friday 10:00-16:00, so please allow time for us to prepare your order for collection or delivery, particularly at busy times of the year.
-We aim to have your order ready for collection/delivery within 72 hours.
+The Online Shop team operates between Monday-Friday 10:00-16:00, so please allow time for us to prepare your order for collection, particularly at busy times of the year.
+We aim to have your order ready for collection within 72 hours.

 UK 1st Class: delivery 2-5 business days from dispatch

-Europe: approximately 3-11 business days from dispatch (customs clearance may cause delays)
+Europe: approximately 3-11 business days from dispatch (customs clearance may cause delays).
+PO Box addresses cannot be accepted.

-Rest of World: approximately 3-11 business days from dispatch (customs clearance may cause delays)
+Rest of World: approximately 3-11 business days from dispatch (customs clearance may cause delays).
+PO Box addresses cannot be accepted.

 There is 5kg weight restriction for UK orders, and a 2kg weight restriction for International orders.
 If your order exceeds this weight, please contact the Online Shop team so that we can organise a quote for special delivery: onlineshop@ashmus.ox.ac.uk